 Yes, many people report that they use their AeroPress to separate tea from tea leaves which means you can certainly press tea over ice and make iced tea.
 I steep the tea leaves in a measuring cup for a few minutes.
 Then pour the slurry into the AeroPress to filter out the leaves.

-The instructions that come with the AeroPress and that are always available on our website at https://aeropress.com/use-it-now/getting-started/#steps were written by me and include how to make an espresso style cup.
+The instructions that come with the AeroPress and that are always available on our website here. were written by me and include how to make an espresso style cup.
 I follow the instructions every morning to make a latte for my wife and myself.

 Yes, the AeroPress Go mug is microwave safe.

-As you already know, you can see the various materials and printing used in the manufacture of the AeroPress over the years by visiting https://aeropress.com/use-it-now/evolution-of-aeropress/.
+As you already know, you can see the various materials and printing used in the manufacture of the AeroPress over the years by visiting this page.
 You can see that we never made a polycarbonate AeroPress with gold lettering so your AeroPress cannot be made of polycarbonate.

 We liked the appearance of the red print so we switched.

 We changed from making the seal out of thermoplastic rubber to making it out of silicone because silicone is more durable.
 We did not detect any flavor difference.

 Thank you for your question and yes this is me (Alan).
 I enjoy answering people’s questions about the AeroPress.
 Your suggestion to improve the look of the AeroPress is one we often hear.
 We just as often hear from fans on the other side who like the techy purely functional look.
 We consider changes like offering different colors from time to time but you need to be aware that when this is done, it adds great complexity to distribution.
 However, I sincerely appreciate your kind words.
 Feedback like yours is an aging inventor's reward.